opengamedata/ogd-doc/src/05_ogd-common/schemas/overview.md

 2. **Feature Extraction** : The writing and execution of feature extractor modules requires both a knowledge of the event types logged by a game, and a way to specify which extractor modules to execute.
     Both the game-defined events and executed extractor modules are included in the `README.md` files included with each data export.
     Classes of the `Schema` variety are used for managing the specifications of game events, and `Config` classes are used to manage the specification of extractor modules.

-### Overview of `Config` and `Schema` Classes in OGD-Common Library

-This section will give an overview of the categories and class hierarchies of each config and schema class in the `opengamedata-common` Python library, which we will also refer to informally as OGD-Common or Common, for short.